Shared Responsibility Model

 Configuration & hardeningCustomerSharedShared

 Two layers refuse to move with the service model, and the table calls them out explicitly: data and identity.
 Whether the customer rents a bare virtual machine or a fully managed mailbox, the contents of records inside the service, and the principal directory that authorises access to them, are customer obligations.
-That asymmetry is why the General IAM principles page treats identity as the cloud's primary attack surface, and why the General data protection principles page treats classification — not encryption mechanics — as the first-class control.
-Every subsequent provider page in this guide tables-stakes that data and identity remain customer-owned even when the rest of the stack is managed.
+That asymmetry is why the General IAM principles page treats identity as the cloud's primary attack surface, and why the General data protection principles page treats classification, not encryption mechanics, as the first control.
+Every provider page in this guide assumes that data and identity remain customer-owned even when the rest of the stack is managed.

 AWS shared responsibility